Shopware review

 Fairly simple

 The cart is advanced with a huge amount of elements to it, so, of course, there is a learning curve.
-However, once you get to know its administration ways a little, you’ll discover that Shopware is much easier than most open source platforms out there.
+However, once you get to know its administration ways a little, you’ll discover that Shopware is much easier than many open source platforms like WooCommerce or Magento out there.
 Lots of modifications can be made from the back-end without actually touching the core code.

 Admin Panel